xin3c/Tasky/README.md

 - **Lombok**
 - **Maven**

-## Contributing

-Contributions are welcome!

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-- Thanks to the [Spring](https://spring.io/) community for their excellent resources and support.

 ## Contact